 You will explore painting techniques to enhance your awareness of the emotional power of colour.
-Through the handling of painting, you can increase the expressive content of your work.
-You will be encouraged to complete many canvasses in oil or acrylic.
+Through the handling of paint, you can increase the expressive content of your work.
+You will be encouraged to complete many canvases in oil or acrylic.
 Reference to the work of other artists will enable you to consider a variety of historical and contemporary approaches used for painting the nude, which can inform your practice.

 We will explore how to apply colour, texture and layers.

 You will also use shape and tone to explore composition possibilities.